CharlesHZF/tinylogic/README.md

-# tinylogic
+# TinyLogic
-tinylogic  is a flyweight microservice framework.
+TinyLogic  is a flyweight microservice container.

 You can add some code to the doIt method,then all is ok.